Introducing Designer Silk Screens by Mayco!

 • You can use tape to hold your screen in place while you apply your color mixture.

-• Before you remove your screen after squeegeeing on your image, you ight want to test the crispness of your edges, or make sure that your color is getting applied in the proper thickness.
-Just carefully lift up one edge of your screen to see how the image is transferring before removing it completely -- lining up such a detailed image after you remove it from the surface of your piece is very difficult!
+• Before you remove your screen after squeegeeing on your image, you might want to test the crispness of your edges or make sure that your color is getting applied in the proper thickness.
+To do so, carefully lift up one edge of your screen to see how the image is transferring before removing it completely -- lining up a detailed image after you fully remove it from the surface of your piece can be very difficult!

-• Keep a bowl or bin of water nearby, and place used screens in it immediately after screening.
-This will prevent the color mixture from drying on the screen.
-Soaking the screen will make it even easier to clean.
-Pat screens dry and allow to dry before the next use.
+• Keep a bowl or bin of water nearby and place used screens in it immediately after screening to prevent the color mixture from drying on the screen.
+Soaking the screen will make it easier to clean.
+Pat screens dry and allow to fully dry before the next use.

 • Combine screens on one piece to create depth, using lighter colors for the background and darker colors for the foreground.